st10477929/Websitep1/README.md

 # 💇‍♀️ SparkBeauty Responsive Website

 Welcome to the official SparkBeauty website — a sleek, mobile-friendly platform designed to showcase our hair care products and services.
-Built with HTML and CSS, this site adapts beautifully across devices to ensure a seamless experience for every visitor.
+Built with **HTML, CSS, and JavaScript**, this site adapts beautifully across devices to ensure a seamless experience for every visitor.

 ---